libbyshoop/runestone/source/classactivities/fileWrite.rst

 Challenge section: Word Play
 ----------------------------

-Most of Chapter 9 in Downey is a "case study."
+Most of this activity is a "case study."
 It looks at one application of reading from a file.
 It uses a file to store a big list of words, one word per line.
 On Moodle you can find the complete file of legal crossword puzzle words, called